-Precision Level Description 1 This is the quickest scan and is recommended if you are scanning a few files.
+Precision level Description 1 This is the quickest scan and is recommended to scan a few files.
 By default, a scan with this precision level disables the Buffer Analyzer, Control Flow Analyzer, Dataflow Analyzer, and Null Pointer Analyzer.
 2 By default, a scan with this precision level enables all analyzers.
 The scan runs quicker by performing with reduced limiters.
 This results in fewer issues detected.

+Precision level Description

 3 This precision level improves intermediate development scan speeds by up to 50% (with a reduction in reported issues).
 Specifically, this level improves the scan time for typed languages such as Java and C/C++.

 4 This is equivalent to a full scan.